ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Signed Statement:

 : an identifiable and non-repudiable Statement about an Artifact signed by an Issuer.
-In SCITT, Signed Statements are encoded as COSE signed objects; the payload of the COSE structure contains the issued Statement.
+In SCITT, Signed Statements are encoded as COSE signed objects; the `payload` of the COSE structure contains the issued Statement.

 Statement:

 : any serializable information about an Artifact.
-To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).
+To help interpretation of Statements, they must be tagged with a media type[TODO: Issue #178] (as specified in {{RFC6838}}).
 A Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, an endorsement or attestation about an Artifact, indicate the End of Life (EOL), redirection to a newer version,  or any content an Issuer wishes to publish about an Artifact.
 The additional Statements about an artifact are correlated by the Subject defined in the {{CWT_CLAIMS}} protected header.
 The Statement is considered opaque to Transparency Service, and MAY be encrypted.